Focus Peaking

 |---|---|

-| Pre-blur | Gaussian blur radius applied before edge detection.
+| Pre-blur | Base Gaussian blur radius applied before edge detection.
+The effective radius is scaled automatically with the image’s ISO value and resolution — this control sets the baseline from which adaptive scaling is applied.
 Higher values suppress background texture and high-ISO noise more aggressively. |

 | Threshold | Primary sharpness cutoff.
-Raise to restrict highlights to only the sharpest edges; lower to highlight more of the image. |
+Raise to restrict highlights to only the sharpest edges; lower to highlight more of the image.
+Default 0.46. |

 | Erosion radius | Morphological erosion applied after thresholding.
-Removes isolated speckle noise before dilation — increase if the mask is spotty on smooth areas. |
+Removes isolated speckle noise before dilation.
+Quantised to whole pixels — set to 0 to skip.
+Default 1 px. |

 | Dilation radius | Morphological expansion applied after erosion.
-Widens edge regions into solid, readable patches — increase for small or fine-detailed subjects. |
+Widens edge regions into solid, readable patches — increase for small or fine-detailed subjects.
+Quantised to whole pixels — set to 0 to skip.
+Default 1 px. |

 | Amplify | Multiplier applied to the raw sharpness signal.
 Higher values make weak edges more visible; too high reintroduces noise. |